Koffitony/member-template/README.md

   - `ie10-viewport-bug-workaround.js` IE10 viewport hack for Surface/desktop Windows 8 bug
   - `jquery.js` Minified version of jQuery.

+### Colours

+The colours of the template have been chosen for a random Member to illustrate how the design could look like.
+We encourage Members to adopt the template to their own branding and user their own colours.

 ### Fonts

 For compability reasons the default font used is Helvetica Neue.
 The official